About Us

 Prior to this role Trish held various pastoral roles in a local church as a pastor of spiritual transformation, and a community pastor.
 In her most recent role, she led spiritual growth initiatives, life groups and ministry to women.
 Prior to ministry, Trish held leadership roles with several global Fortune 500 corporations and was a senior executive at a global nonprofit organization.

 Trish is a graduate of Western Seminary with a Master of Arts in Ministry and Leadership and holds an MBA from Baruch College in NYC.
+She is also a leadership coach with her own coaching practice.
 She is happily married to her husband Pete, and they love traveling together, admiring the beauty of God’s creation.